ondat/documentation/docs/install/quick-start-guide.md

 ---
-title: "Quick Start Guide"
+title: "Quick Start Guide - Non-Production"
 linkTitle: "Quick Start Guide"
 weight: 1
 ---

-# Quick Start Guide - Non-Production

 This guide will provide step by step instructions on how to install Ondat onto your cluster, with our helm chart, for a non-production environment.